Last updated April 1, 2024.

 A few universities have also seen the light and make it easy for their students to nap.

-A handful of schools such as Texas A&M University, Washington State University, and Carnegie Mellon University even provide high-tech nap pods.
+A few schools such as Texas A&M University, Washington State University, and Carnegie Mellon University even provide high-tech nap pods.

 According to American Academy of Sleep Medicine research, tired students are poor students.